planetjekyll/quickrefs/OCTOPRESS.md

 **License**

-The Octopress Quickreference (Cheat Sheet) is dedicated to the public domain.
+The Octopress Quick Reference (Cheat Sheet) is dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.

 **Questions?
 Comments?**